Bench vs. a Traditional Bookkeeper: Which Is Right for You?

 On the other hand, if most of your records are digital—you use online banking, and accept credit card payments—you may be better off using a virtual bookkeeping solution like Bench.

-Once your business has scaled to over $5 million in annual revenue, or moves to accrual basis accounting, it’s time to look at hiring an admin assistant to do your books.
+Once your business has scaled to average over $25 million in annual revenue over the past three years, or moves to accrual basis accounting, it’s time to look at hiring an admin assistant to do your books.

 Working with Bench